sriramdasbalaji/VSTS-DevOps-Labs/aspdotnet/README.md

    <img src="images/build_overview.png">

-   While the build is in progress, let's explore the build definition.
-The tasks that is used in the build definition are listed in the table below.
+   While the build is in progress, let's explore the tasks used in the build definition.

    <table width="100%">
    <thead>